 - Unroll the pie crust onto a cutting board.
 Using a pizza cutter, cut the pie crust into four even pieces.

-- In the bowl of a stand mixer, combine the cream cheese, lemon zest and vanilla extract.
+- In the bowl of a stand mixer, combine the cream cheese, sugar, lemon zest and vanilla extract.
 Combine, using the wire whisk attachment, at medium speed until fluffy.
 Be sure to scrap down the sides of the bowl at least once.

 - Divide the cream cheese mixture evenly among the four pieces of pie crust, taking care to scoop it into the center.
 Top with 1 tablespoon of raspberry jam each.